 Our mission is twofold:

-- To educate citizens about, encourage citizen involvement in, and convene constructive public dialogue around land use planning in Bonner County, Idaho, so as to support land use planning based on locally shared values and aspirations.
+- To educate citizens and encourage citizen involvement in land use planning in Bonner County, Idaho, in order to support land use planning based on locally-shared values.

-- To facilitate land use and planning collaboration among governmental agencies, elected officials, NGOs and citizens of Bonner County.
+- To facilitate land use collaboration among governmental agencies, elected officials, NGOs, and citizens of Bonner County.

-- Carol Curtis has lived in Bonner County since 1986.
-She has been selling real estate locally for ten years.
+- Carol Curtis (President) has lived in Bonner County since 1986.
+She has been selling real estate locally for over 15 years.
 Carol is committed to helping current and future residents understand their rights and responsibilities in regard to local codes and ordinances, to ensure everyone can enjoy their property.

-- Susan Drumheller has been a resident of Sagle for 15 years, and has experience with land use planning from her previous work experience as a newspaper reporter in Northern Idaho and more recently as a staff member of the Idaho Conservation League.
-Susan is a board member of Friends of the Pend d’Oreille Bay Trail.
-Susan is currently employed as a grant writer, and serves on the Project 7B steering committee because of her commitment to public involvement in local government and her understanding of the impact that land use decisions can have on our quality of life.
+- Susan Drumheller has been a resident of Sagle since 1998, and has experience with land use planning from her previous work experience as a reporter and more recently as a staff member of the Idaho Conservation League.
+She worked for the Spokesman-Review covering North Idaho news for 15 years.
+Susan was also a board member of Friends of the Pend d’Oreille Bay Trail.
+She is currently employed as a grant writer and serves on Project 7B because of her commitment to public involvement in local government and her understanding of the impact land-use decisions can have on our quality of life.

-- Daniel Shlaferman moved to Sagle in 2015 from Minnesota.
-Before moving to Sagle he served for 10 years on the Metropolitan Council Parks and Open Space Commission, a regional development advisory board in the Minneapolis 7 countyarea.
+- Daniel Shlaferman (Treasurer) moved to Sagle in 2015 from Minnesota.
+Before moving to Sagle he served for ten years on the Metropolitan Council Parks and Open Space Commission, a regional development advisory board in the Minneapolis 7 county area.
 He also served on the Economic Development Advisory Board for White Bear Township, MN for 20+ years, the final several years as Chairman.
 He has been active in the real estate industry for 25+ years.